ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

  * `wget -O- https://apt.releases.hashicorp.com/gpg | gpg --dearmor | tee /usr/share/keyrings/hashicorp-archive-keyring.gpg`: This command downloads HashiCorp's GPG key from `https://apt.releases.hashicorp.com/gpg` while `gpg --dearmor` converts the key into a format that can be easily used by tools and `tee /usr/share/keyrings/hashicorp-archive-keyring.gpg` writes the key to the specified file with `.gpg` extension.

  * `gpg --no-default-keyring --keyring /usr/share/keyrings/hashicorp-archive-keyring.gpg --fingerprint`: This command displays the fingerprint of the GPG key.
-The fingerprint is a unique identifier for tge key and is used to verify its authenticity.
+The fingerprint is a unique identifier for the key and is used to verify its authenticity.

  * `echo "deb [signed-by=/usr/share/keyrings/hashicorp-archive-keyring.gpg] https://apt.releases.hashicorp.com $(lsb_release -cs) main" | tee /etc/apt/sources.list.d/hashicorp.list`: This commands adds HashiCorp's repository configuration to the system's package manager (apt in this case) and it specifies the GPG key to be used for package verification.